Section 6 – Playing rules: Part 1

 (c) A goal shall NOT be allowed if the ball has been directed into the net as a result of a distinct kicking motion by an attacking player, or after being kicked, the ball deflects off any player or stick into the net.

 (d) If the shot of an attacking player has been deflected into the goal by striking the stick, feet or any part of the body of an attacking player, the goal shall be allowed and the player off whom the ball deflected shall be credited with the goal and the player making the shot shall be credited with the assist.
-The goal shall not be allowed if the ball is deliberately directed into the net by any part of the body of an attacking player including his feet.
+The goal shall not be allowed if the ball is deliberately directed into the net by any part of the body of an attacking player including their feet.

 (e) If a goal is scored as the result of a ball deflecting directly into the goal off the person or feet of an official, the goal shall not be allowed.